Dr. Pietro Bortoletto is a Reproductive Endocrinologist and Director of Reproductive Surgery at Boston IVF.

 After medical school, Dr. Bortoletto moved to Boston and completed Ob/Gyn residency at the Brigham & Women's Hospital/Massachusetts General Hospital Integrated Residency Program.
 He then completed a Reproductive Endocrinology & Infertility fellowship at the Ronald O. Perelman & Claudia Cohen Center for Reproductive Medicine at Weill Cornell Medicine in New York City.
-In addition to fellowship, Dr. Bortoletto completed a Masters in Clinical & Translational Investigation at the Weill Cornell Graduate School of Medical Sciences.
+In addition to the fellowship, Dr. Bortoletto completed a Master's in Clinical & Translational Investigation at the Weill Cornell Graduate School of Medical Sciences.

-He lives in Arlington, Massachusetts with his wife Malavika, a maternal fetal medicine specialist, and their two small children, Pia And Luca.
-In his free time he enjoys playing piano & guitar and is in constant pursuit of how to make the very best cup of coffee.
+He lives in Arlington, Massachusetts, with his wife Malavika, a maternal-fetal medicine specialist, and their two small children, Pia And Luca.
+In his free time, he enjoys playing piano & guitar and is in constant pursuit of how to make the very best cup of coffee.

 Why did you choose to become a fertility expert?

 I have always relished the opportunity to help others do hard things.
 For many, the path to family building is complex and challenging.
 As a fertility doctor and surgeon, my goal is to understand your priorities and make a plan to overcome these challenges together.
 I want this process to feel less daunting and will work to bring hope, science, and compassion to your fertility journey.

 What is your approach to helping patients who are struggling?